-Fresh/frozen boneless pork, pork chops, ribs, bone-in ham, livers, skin and fat must be accompanied by FSIS Form 9060-5.
+Fresh/frozen pork and pork products must be accompanied by FSIS Form 9060-5.
 The following statements must be provided on a letterhead certificate:

-- The United States is free of classical swine fever and vaccination against the disease is prohibited. - The pork and pork products were derived from animals that were subject to testing for chemical residues in accordance with the United States National Residue Program sampling plans. - The pork and pork products were inspected and passed and found to be wholesome and fit for human consumption. - The pork and pork products were produced under mandatory HACCP regulations that require testing for Salmonella and Escherichia coli and were found to be in full compliance.
+- The United States is free of classical swine fever and vaccination against the disease is prohibited. - The pork and pork products were derived from animals that were subject to testing for chemical residues in accordance with the United States National Residue Program sampling plans. - The pork and pork products were inspected and passed and found to be wholesome and fit for human consumption. - The pork and pork products were produced under mandatory HACCP regulations and undergo microbiological testing as required by FSIS regulations and were found to be in full compliance. - Frozen pork product must be packed and maintained at -18°C during storage and inside shipping containers while in-transit to Costa Rica.
+Fresh pork products should be kept at 0°C or below.